Chicken Pot Pie Stromboli

-You will receive rave reviews when you serve this turkey pot pie stromboli.
-The flaky, buttery pastry filled with hearty turkey and veggies is sure to comfort and satisfy anyone at your table.
+Looking for a hearty and delicious dinner?
+We promise you will receive rave reviews when you serve up this chicken pot pie stromboli.
+The flaky, buttery pastry filled with hearty chicken and veggies is sure to comfort and satisfy anyone at your table.
+Plus this dish is way more fun to serve than a traditional pot pie.
+It looks so impressive!

-This dish is way more fun to serve than traditional pot pie, and a brilliant way to use up leftover turkey after Thanksgiving!
-No turkey?
-No problem.
+- No rotisserie chicken?
+No worries!
 You can use shredded chicken or even beef if it suits your fancy; just sub the chicken broth for beef broth.

 - 2 Tbsp unsalted butter